-Record Date, Voting Rights, Required Vote and Revocability of Proxies of business on the record date have the right to receive notice of and to vote at the special meeting.
-On the record date, there were [ of First Busey common stock issued and outstanding, held by approximately [] holders of record.
+Record Date, Voting Rights, Required Vote and Revocability of Proxies

+The First Busey board fixed the close of business on January 5, 2007 as the record date for determining those First Busey stockholders who are entitled to notice of and to vote at the special meeting.
+Only holders of First Busey common stock of record on the books of First Busey at the close of business on the record date have the right to receive notice of and to vote at the special meeting.
+On the record date, there were 21,455,916 shares of First Busey common stock issued and outstanding, held by approximately 910 holders of record.